svgeesus/EuroMPE/Duophonic/performance-dac.md

 Experiment to see if buffering is needed.
 10k pots should be low enough to drive ADC but check current draw of 4 in parallel (1.3mA, seems fine).

 Allow a dead zone at each end so easy to get "fully off" or "fully on" values.
-Experiment with curve between the two extremes, linear is probably not waht is wanted here.
+Experiment with curve between the two extremes, linear is probably not what is wanted here.

 - [Alpha 9mm T18 shaft pot, 10k](https://www.thonk.co.uk/shop/alpha-9mm-pots-vertical-t18/) [GOT]
 - [T18 micro knobs](https://www.thonk.co.uk/shop/micro-knobs/) [GOT]